Rushcliffe Halt railway station

-Rushcliffe Halt is a railway station on the former Great Central Railway London Extension from London Marylebone serving the north of East Leake, Nottinghamshire, currently in use as part of the Nottingham Heritage Railway.
+Rushcliffe Halt is a railway station on the former Great Central Railway (GCR) London Extension from London Marylebone, and serves the north of East Leake, Nottinghamshire.
+It is currently in use as part of the Great Central Railway (Nottingham) (GCRN).

+Between September 2020 and December 2024 no public trains used Rushcliffe Halt or any part of the railway line from 50 steps bridge to north of Loughborough due to closure of the line because of structural problems with three bridges, by December 2024 these problems were resolved.
+The first public trains to run since 2020 was during the Christmas period 2024 with the railway intending to restore a regular service in 2025.

-The stations was built as a later addition to the railway, opening in 1911 to serve the adjacent Rushcliffe Golf Club.
+The station was built as a later addition to the GCR, opening in 1911 to serve the adjacent Rushcliffe Golf Club.
 Later, sidings were added to serve the nearby gypsum works.
 The station closed to passengers in 1963, although freight continued to serve British Gypsum until the early 1980s.

-The station is the only surviving example of a Great Central Railway twin platform configuration; 'island' platforms were the standard on the route.
+Rushcliffe Halt is the only surviving example of a GCR station with side platforms, because island platforms were the standard on the route.

 During the 1990s, the line and station entered preservation.
-In 2000 freight trains to the gypsum works resumed and in 2003 Great Central Railway (Nottingham) introduced a weekend passenger service between Loughborough junction and Nottingham Transport Heritage Centre Ruddington on a preserved section of the line.
+In 2000, freight trains to the gypsum works resumed and, in 2003, Great Central Railway (Nottingham) introduced a weekend passenger service between Loughborough junction and Nottingham Transport Heritage Centre Ruddington, on a preserved section of the line.
 GCRN services terminate at a Stop Board close to the A60 road.
 Beyond that is the connection to Network Rail and the Midland Main Line (MML).
-There are plans for a high-level station to be built here.
-The loco shed of the Great Central Railway at Loughborough are just visible, across the MML at least just 1.1 mile across.
+There are plans for a high-level station to be built there.
+The loco shed of the Great Central Railway at Loughborough is just visible, across the MML.
 There are also plans to reinstate a bridge across the MML and to join up with the GCR at Loughborough on the Leicester side.

-Once both preserved sections are re-connected (with the bridging of the Loughborough Gap within full completion) this would extend to a total of over 18 miles in length.
+Once both preserved sections are re-connected by the bridging of the Loughborough Gap, the line would be over 18 mi in length.